 How to protect your startup brand from unauthorized use?

-What most people do is that they get the logo and name out in the public without thinking of protecting it.
+What most people do is that they get the logo and name out in public without thinking of protecting it.
 So, take the first step and get your startup a trademark registration.

 Since the trademark is geographic, you can only apply for a place where you conduct the business from.
 It is the only way if you are looking to protect your business’ brand identity so that it stays unique to your business.